-Metabolic acidosis causes a decrease in serum pH which has a direct effect on serum levels of potassium.
+Metabolic acidosis causes a decrease in serum pH which has a direct effect on serum potassium levels.
 When serum pH drops (metabolic acidosis) serum potassium rises, and potassium shifts from intracellular to extracellular (into the blood).

 Another condition that is a common cause of hyperkalemia is end-stage renal disease.
 When the kidneys fail, excess potassium cannot be removed, and it accumulates in the blood.

 Signs and symptoms of hyperkalemia include weakness, ascending paralysis, and respiratory failure.

 There are some ECG signs that may suggest hyperkalemia.
 Mild hyperkalemia can cause peaked T waves.

-As potassium levels continue to rise, you may see flattened p-waves, prolonged PR-interval, and other anomalies.
+As potassium levels continue to rise, there may be flattened p-waves, a prolonged PR-interval, and other anomalies.
 If hyperkalemia is left untreated idioventricular rhythms may occur and a sine-wave pattern.
 Severe hyperkalemia can lead to asystolic cardiac arrest.